-- g.
-With regard to admissions into Year 3 at Castlecombe Primary, in the event of oversubscription, the following criteria shall apply in priority order: - (i) Children Looked After (see note 1). - (ii) Children in attendance at the linked Dorset Road Infant School.
-If the number of applications from the children in the Dorset Road Infant School exceeds the number of places available, decisions on the allocation of places will be made in as follows:-a) Siblings children who have a brother or sister at Castlecombe Primary School or the linked Dorset Road Infant School who will be attending at the beginning of their first term. - b) Proximity measured in a straight line from the front door of the home to the main entrance door of Castlecombe Primary School. - h.
-TSPT will maintain a clear, fair and objective waiting list, ranking applicants in the same order as the above oversubscription criteria, until the 31 December 2020 for reception applicants at which point a further application must be made to the London Borough of Bromley (Local Authority).
+g.
+TSPT will maintain a clear, fair and objective waiting list, ranking applicants in the same order as the above oversubscription criteria, until the 31 December 2024 for reception applicants at which point a further application must be made to the London Borough of Bromley (Local Authority).
 These applications and any further applications after that date should be directed to the (Local Authority) using their in year application form.
 The Local Authority holds all waiting lists for places that may become available throughout the year.
 Each added child will require the list to be ranked again in line with the published oversubscription criteria.
 Priority will not be given to children based on the date their application was received or their name was added to the list.
-Children Looked After, and those allocated a place at the school in accordance with a Fair Access Protocol, will take precedence over those on a waiting list. - i.
+Children Looked After, and those allocated a place at the school in accordance with a Fair Access Protocol, will take precedence over those on a waiting list.

+- h.
 All in year applications should be directed to the London Borough of Bromley using their in year application form.
 The Local Authority holds all waiting lists for places that may become available throughout the year.
 Any child not offered a place will be placed on the waiting list.
-Parents have the statutory right of appeal against Local Authority decisions made under this paragraph and such appeals should be directed to the Local Authority. - j.
+Parents have the statutory right of appeal against Local Authority decisions made under this paragraph and such appeals should be directed to the Local Authority. - i.
 The Spring Partnership Trust, in common with all other schools, will admit pupils referred under the Fair Access Protocol.
-Subject to specific provisions in the protocol, a child directed by the Fair Access Protocol will take precedence over any child already on the school waiting list and the school can admit over their published admission number.
-The other criteria detailed in this document do not apply to pupils referred under the Fair Access Protocol. - k.
+Subject to specific provisions in the protocol, a child directed by the Fair Access Protocol will take precedence over any child already on the school waiting list and the school can admit over their PAN.
+The other criteria detailed in this document do not apply to pupils referred under the Fair Access Protocol. - j.
 Parents of children not offered places will also be informed of the appeals procedure.
 Parents have a statutory right to appeal in the event of the Trust's decision not to offer a place.
-Although The Spring Partnership Trust is the admissions authority, an independent panel considers appeals and their decision is binding on both parties. - I. Children with a full statement of Special Educational Needs (SEN) or Education, Health and Care Plan (EHC) are dealt with under a separate process by the Special Educational Needs team.
-The published admission number of all schools is inclusive of students with a statement of special educational needs or Education, Health and Care Plan (EHC) that are admitted to the school pursuant to the school being named in their statement or EHC Plan. - m.
-Comments on the admissions policy can be addressed to the office of the relevant school.
+Although The Spring Partnership Trust is the admissions authority, an independent panel considers appeals and their decision is binding on both parties. - k.
+Children with an Education, Health and Care Plan (EHCP) are dealt with under a separate process by the Special Educational Needs team.
+All pupils with an EHCP naming the school will be admitted.
+The PAN will be reduced by the number of pupils with an EHCP naming the school and the oversubscription criteria will be used to prioritise the applications for the remaining places. - I. Comments on the admissions policy can be addressed to the office of the relevant school.